Work with Content Revisions

 Revisions of workbooks and data sources that use .xls or .csv files are saved with an extract of that data.

-Revisions are saved for .TDE files or hyper files with a direct connection.
+Revisions are saved for .hyper files with a direct connection.
 Revisions are not saved for extracts.

 If a workbook or data source is deleted from a site, all revisions are also deleted.

 Turning revision history on and off

 On Tableau Server, server administrators can disable revision history for specific sites.

 If revision history is turned on and then off, saved revisions are retained, and new versions overwrite the latest version.
 If revision history is then turned on again, version numbering starts from the last saved revision.

 If you’re a Tableau Server administrator, see Enable Users to Save Revision History(Link opens in a new window) for more about revision history settings.